xief001/HALS/Readme.md

 ### Overview
-HALS is software that makes self-correction for long reads with high throughput.
+HALS is software that makes self-correction for long reads with fast speed and high  throughput.

 ### Copy right
 HALS is under the [Artistic License 2.0](http://opensource.org/licenses/Artistic-2.0).